Slecornu/Hangman-for-android/README.md

 # Hangman for android
-A simple hangman game developed in Android Oreo 8.0
+A simple hangman game I quickly developed in Android Oreo 8.0